Inside the $30 million plan to make American soccer great again

 “We want to bring programming that’s sustainable over at least 10 years,” Astin says.
 “We want to bring the right organizations to these communities, or at least engage with an already established local leader that’s going to use the field in the right ways.
 That’s what will contribute to not only the popularity of the sport, but also the development of the soccer talent that’s out there.”

-Key in the development of 26×26’s programming is the expertise of the New York-based nonprofit Local Initiatives Support Corporation (LISC), which, over the past 20 years and with $50 million in investment from the National Football League, has built and rehabbed close to 350 fields in underserved communities across the country.
+Key in the development of 26×26’s programming is the expertise of LISC, which, over the past 20 years and with $50 million in investment from the National Football League, has built and rehabbed close to 350 fields in underserved communities across the country.
 For example, this year in Milwaukee, Wisconsin, one of the most segregated cities in the United States, LISC partnered with the NFL Foundation and the Green Bay Packers to install a new multipurpose field at Casimir Pulaski High School, a public school with 93% minority enrollment (the artificial turf field is used by the school’s soccer team, too).

 After about 20 minutes of discussion with Lionsraw, LISC CEO Maurice A. Jones jumped at the chance to get involved with 26×26.